What is the COUNTIF Function?

 It shows that 3 students scored 45 in Economics.

 Let’s see how wildcards can be used with COUNTIF function.
 Suppose we employ several project managers who handle different projects.
 We wish to know how many projects are being handled by a particular manager.
-In such scenario, we can use the COUNTIF function.
+In such a scenario, we can use the COUNTIF function.

 We are given the following data: